bowdoin-compgeom-f24/bowdoin-compgeom-f24.github.io/Projects/3-mondrian/P3-mondrian.md

 ### Report

-In addition, you will write a brief report to showcase your project, containing
+In addition, you will write a brief report to showcase your project, containing:

-* (1) pictures of your trees with various initializers and values of 'n'.
+* (1) pictures of your trees with various initializers and values of _n_.
 There isn't a required number of pictures, include what you consider a representative sample.

 * (2) if your code does not work in all cases, explain.

 * (3) any extra features.

-* (4) Time you spent in: Thinking; Programming; Testing; Documenting; Total;
+* (4) Time you spent in: Thinking; Programming; Testing; Documenting; Total.

 * (5) Brief reflection prompts (you don’t need to address all): how challenging did you find this project? what did you learn by doing this project?
 What did you wish you did differently?
 If you worked as a team, how did that go?
-What would you like to explore further?)
+What would you like to explore further?

 Please check in the report in the github and message it to me.